lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 <div class="alert alert-warning">

-Note the use of _unsafe_ in `unsafeStatic()`.
+**Only for trusted content.** Note the use of _unsafe_ in `unsafeStatic()`.
 The string passed to `unsafeStatic()` must be developer-controlled and not include untrusted content.
 Examples of untrusted content include query string parameters and values from user inputs.
 Untrusted content rendered with this directive could lead to [cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities.

 </div>